-The Pomona Award, which is named after the Goddess of fruit trees, gardens and orchards, honours a person, group of people or organisations that have made an outstanding contribution to campaigning for real cider and perry.
+The Pomona award, which is named after the Roman Goddess of apples, honours a person, group, organisation, idea or concept (where a recipient can be identified) that has made an outstanding achievement, commitment, or contribution to the promotion of real cider or perry.

-This award is no longer given annually but will be awarded as and when it is felt there is a suitable candidate.
+Nominations are sought annually, but the award will only be awarded in years when it is felt there is a suitable candidate.

 Members of CAMRA can submit nominations by clicking on the ‘nominate’ button.